tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

             value: /
 ```

-I am asking the Gateway to send any traffic with `Host: application` as a Header to the `spring-boot-app` service on port 80.
+I am asking the Gateway to send any traffic with `Host: application` as a Header to the `springapp` service on port 80.
 The `Service` sends this request to the application on port 8080:

 ```yaml
 apiVersion: v1